What is the Dodd-Frank Act?

 The Dodd-Frank Act (fully known as the Dodd-Frank Wall Street Reform and Consumer Protection Act) is a United States federal law that places regulation of the financial industry in the hands of the government.
-The legislation, which was enacted in July 2010, created financial regulatory processes to limit risk by enforcing transparency and accountability.
+The legislation, enacted in July 2010, created financial regulatory processes to limit risk by enforcing transparency and accountability.

 Because the Great Recession of the late 2000s was due in part to low regulation and high reliance on large banks, one of the main goals of the Dodd-Frank Act was to subject banks to more stringent regulation.
 The Act created the Financial Stability Oversight Council (FSOC) to address persistent issues affecting the financial industry and prevent another recession.

-By keeping the banking system under a closer watch, the Act seeks to eliminate the need for future taxpayer-funded bailouts.
+By keeping the banking system under a closer watch, the act seeks to eliminate the need for future taxpayer-funded bailouts.
 To both ensure cooperation by financial insiders and fight corruption in the financial industry, the Dodd-Frank Act contains a whistleblowing provision to encourage those with original information about security violations to report them to the government.
 Whistleblowers receive a financial reward.

 The Dodd-Frank Act followed a number of financial regulation bills passed by Congress to protect consumers, including the Sarbanes-Oxley Act in 2002 and the Gramm-Leach-Bliley Act in 1999.
 Dodd-Frank created the Consumer Financial Protection Bureau (CFPB) to protect consumers from large, unregulated banks and consolidate the consumer protection responsibilities of a number of existing bureaus, including the Department of Housing and Urban Development, the National Credit Union Administration and the Federal Trade Commission.

 Proponents of Dodd-Frank believe the act prevents the United States economy from experiencing a crisis like that of 2008 and protects consumers from many of the abuses that contributed to that crisis.
 Detractors believe the compliance burdens the legislation creates makes it difficult for U.S. companies to compete with foreign counterparts.
-In February of 2017, President Donald Trump issued an executive order that directed regulators to review provisions put in place by the Dodd-Frank Act and submit a report on potential regulatory and legislative reforms.
+In February 2017, former President Donald Trump issued an executive order that directed regulators to review provisions put in place by the Dodd-Frank Act and submit a report on potential regulatory and legislative reforms.

-What the Dodd-Frank Act does
+How the Dodd-Frank Act works

 The Dodd-Frank Act put restrictions on the financial industry and created programs to stop mortgage companies and lenders from taking advantage of consumers.
 Dodd-Frank added more mechanisms that enabled the government to regulate and enforce laws against banks as well as other financial institutions.